-I’m an Associate Professor in HPC/Scientific Computing at the Department of Computer Science (former School of Engineering and Computing Sciences) at Durham University.
+I’m an Professor in HPC/Scientific Computing at the Department of Computer Science (former School of Engineering and Computing Sciences) at Durham University.
 Before I joined Durham, I graduated with a PhD from Technische Universität München (TUM) in Germany and served there as PostDoc Scientific Project Manager for international research consortia in collaboration with KAUST and the Munich Centre of Advanced Computing.
 I also obtained a habilitation (venia legendi) from TUM.

 My objective in research is to find novel algorithms and clever implementations for applications from scientific computing that today are too hard to solve as we don’t have the right software.
 Often, existing solvers lack the required computational efficiency, hardware-awareness, anticipation of data structuredness and distribution, ability to handle the required data cardinality, or software maturity.
 I want to change this: My work shall enable others to simulate physical phenomena or study engineering challenges with unprecedented speed, accuracy and details.